 In 1980s India, five-year-old Saroo, like many small children in poor communities, looks after a younger sibling; he has special responsibility for his baby sister Shekila.
 He washes and feeds her, and plays games of peekaboo.
 Saroo’s streetwise big brothers, Guddu and Kallu, take care of each other and little Saroo.

-Saroo’s mother is warm and kindhearted, and neighbours in their dry, dusty central Indian town watch out for each other.
-The little boy loves flying kites, chasing butterflies and tagging behind his older brothers when they hustle for food and money.
+Saroo’s mother is warm and kindhearted, and neighbours in the dry, dusty central Indian town seem to watch out for each other.
+The little boy loves flying kites, chasing butterflies and tagging behind his brothers as they hustle for food and money.

-On one longer jaunt with his eldest brother Guddu, an exhausted Saroo is left to nod off on a bench on a railway platform.
-When he wakes up, it is dark, and his brother has vanished.
+One time with his eldest brother Guddu, an exhausted Saroo is left to nod off on a bench on a railway platform.
+When he wakes up, it is dark, and Guddu has vanished.
 Saroo stumbles onto a waiting train and goes back to sleep.

-Childhood memory can be unreliable, but suffice to say Saroo finds himself alone and trapped on a moving train that carries him 1,500km east to the megacity of Kolkata.
+Childhood memory can be unreliable, but suffice to say Saroo finds himself alone and trapped on a moving train, carrying him 1,500km east (he will later learn) to the megacity of Kolkata.

-In Kolkata, people mainly speak Bengali.
-The young Saroo speaks Hindi, albeit unable to pronounce the name of his town or his last name.
-(It later turns out he was mispronouncing even his first name – his name is Sheru, or ‘Lion’ in Hindi.)
+There, people mainly speak Bengali.
+Saroo speaks Hindi, and is unable to pronounce the name of his town or his last name.
+(It later turns out he was mispronouncing even his first name – his name is actually Sheru, or ‘Lion’ in Hindi.)

-He spends a unbelievable three weeks on the streets until an older boy takes him to a police station.
-After attempts to establish his identity fail, he finds himself first in a frightening juvenile home, and then mercifully in the care of a adoption agency, ISSA, before being flown to his adoptive parents in Tasmania – Sue and John Brierley.
+He spends three weeks on the streets until a stranger takes him to a police station.
+When attempts to establish his identity fail, he passes through a frightening juvenile home into the care of a adoption agency, ISSA, before being flown to his adoptive parents in Tasmania – Sue and John Brierley.

-From the impoverished child with broken teeth and a heart murmour, Saroo grows up into a healthy and amiable adult, a “proud Tassie”.
+From the impoverished child with broken teeth and a heart murmour, Saroo grows into a healthy and amiable adult, a “proud Tassie”.
 Yet he never forgets India or fully moves on.
-Nobody can find his original home until a new technology – Google Earth -leads him to months of searching, and reunites him with his past.
+Against all odds, he’s eventually reunited with his long-lost family after tracing his hometown on Google Earth – a feat that made global headlines.